The timeless side of Japan and Mekong magnificence

 After you return to the city, discover the opulence of Phnom Penh’s Royal Palace and the famous Silver Pagoda within.
 Set on the riverfront, this dazzling palace was built in the 1860s and still serves as the official residence of the King of Cambodia.
 After returning to the ship and before setting sail, enjoy a cultural performance by the Cambodian Student and Children’s Organisation.

-Get an outfit ready for an evening of style with a Sundowner cocktail reception on the sundeck against the backdrop of Phnom Penh’s lights and stunning scenery as the ships sets sail towards Oknha Tey, commonly known as Silk Island.
+Get ready for an evening of style with a Sundowner cocktail reception on the sundeck against the backdrop of Phnom Penh’s lights and stunning scenery as the ships sets sail towards Oknha Tey, commonly known as Silk Island.

 This morning, you will explore the island of Oknha Tey, dedicated to the art of silk weaving.
 Travel by traditional tuk tuk to the farm, meet the workers and learn about silk production.
 Return to Scenic Spirit for lunch and some free time.
-This could be the perfect opportunity to escape the heat of a South East Asian afternoon with a swim in the pool and a refreshing cocktail.
+This could be the perfect opportunity to escape the heat of a Southeast Asian afternoon with a swim in the pool and a refreshing cocktail.

 Meet the novice monks at Wat Hanchey, an ancient hilltop pagoda and monastery.
 Walk (or drive) to the top and soak in some of the best elevated views of the cruise.

-Enrich
+Scenic Enrich

 Receive a traditional blessing from a monk and learn how to pray in a Buddhist pagoda before partaking in an alms ceremony, which contributes to the daily meal of the resident monks.